JustinPrivitera/Schedule-Planner/README.md

 A replacement for PASS.
 INCOMPLETE

-run with the following command: "python3 main.py <numClasses> <inFile>" both of the parameters are optional
+run with the following command: "python3 main.py {numClasses} {inFile}" both of the parameters are optional

 --------